haseebnqureshi/serverless-hq/README.md

 ### Note: SERVERLESS HQ awsProfile
 By default, SERVERLESS HQ uses your ```default``` AWS credentials.
 If you have multiple accounts, or have set up a different IAM user for all your Serverless functions (recommended), you can select your ```awsProfile``` in the ```shared``` directory when you create your resources with SERVERLESS HQ.

+## 0.2.0 Beta

+Consolidated our lambda helper code to our API utility methods, leaving our models more accessible and easier to understand.
+(This difference was significant enough to warrant the version bump to 0.2.0, since this changes potentially requires app's to modify their logic.)

 ## 0.1.6 Beta

 Oh man, so many stability updates in this release.
 Fixed a lot of things that were happening in Lambda's runtime environment.